Azure Advisor Cost Recommendations

 - People preparing for Microsoft’s AZ-100 or AZ-300 exam

 - General knowledge of Azure services

-For this next example, let's use a WordPress website running as a past service to create an alert looking for page 404 http responses, and send ourselves an email.
-So, first thing you wanna do is go to the monitor in Azure and select Alerts.
-So again, this is a central place to record all the alerts.
-We can see here we've got a total of alert rules 14, and each are enabled.
-You'll also notice here that there is different severities, so when you create your alert, you can choose your severity.
-So this sort of helps collect all your infrastructure into a single place, and give yourself an idea of what's critical, and what's not.
-So, we're gonna create a new rule, and here's the conditions we mentioned earlier, sort of an alert condition, which is a target and criteria.
-There's the alert action, so define the rules, severity, and then defining the action group.
+For this next example, let's use a WordPress website running as a PaaS service to create an alert looking for page 404 HTTP responses and send ourselves an email.
+So, the first thing you want to do is go to the Monitor in Azure and select Alerts.
+Again, this is a central place to record all the alerts.
+We can see here we've got a total of alert rules (14), and 8 are enabled.
+You'll also notice here that there are different severities, so when you create your alert, you can choose your severity.
+This helps you collect all your infrastructure into a single place and gives you an idea of what's critical and what's not.
+So, we're going to create a new rule, and here are the conditions we mentioned earlier: an alert condition, which is a target, and criteria.
+There's the alert action, where you define the rules, severity, and the action group.
 So, the first thing we do is select a target, and select App Services, and we can see Azurefieldnotes.
-So if we select that, done.
-We can now see what's our target, and we wanna add the criteria.
-So what we do notice hear, is there are 168 different signals we can alert on.
+We’ll select that.
+We can now see what's our target, and we want to add the criteria.
+So what we do notice here is there are 168 different signals we can alert on.

-So as we said, there are some metrics, these sort of come from the platform itself, and there is also activity logs, within the activity logs there a different categories.
+So as we said, there are some metrics, these come from the platform itself, and there are also activity logs.
+Within the activity logs, there are different categories.
 So here's Administrative, Security, Recommendations, and Policy.
-In our case, we wanna alert on http 404.
-When I select the metric signal, we get a sample graph of data collected over the last 6 hours.
-We also see in this case, there happens to be multiple instances, because the app services planned, there are three instances that run this website.
-So we wanna select all of them, and what this allows us to see is a sum of the time of each of these.
-So before, when we had the aggregation, we can see that there is a total of 40 as we were on alert.
+In our case, we want to alert on Http 404.
+When we select the metric signal, we get a sample graph of data collected over the last 6 hours.
+We also see, in this case, there happen to be multiple instances because, in the App Services plan, there are three instances that run this website.
+So we want to select all of them, and what this allows us to see is a sum of the time of each of these.
+So before, when we had the aggregation, we can see that above 40 is where we want alerts.